Makes 4 loaves

 It's now time to proof the dough.
 Cover the dough pieces and leave to prove for 2-3 hours, or until the dough is extremely soft to the touch.
 You can also proof the dough overnight in the fridge; be sure to remove the dough from the fridge to bring it back up to room temperature before following the next steps.

-Once your dough is almost ready, fire up your Ooni Pro.
+Once your dough is almost ready, fire up your Ooni pizza oven.
 Aim for 600˚F (315˚C) on the stone baking board inside.
 You can check the temperature inside your oven quickly and easily using the Ooni Infrared Thermometer.

 Drizzle a little olive oil onto a large baking sheet, and transfer the first piece of dough over to the baking sheet.
 Coat the dough with olive oil, and spread the dough into a rectangle shape by docking the dough – use your fingers to press into the dough using your fingertips and the length of your pinky fingers – until you have an even pattern of peaks and valleys in the dough.
 Be careful not to tear through the bottom of the dough, and keep the dough to a size that will fit your pizza peel.